-Our Board held eight meetings during fiscal year 2022.
-In fiscal year 2022, no member of our Board attended fewer than 75% of the aggregate of (i) the total number of meetings of our Board (held during the period for which she/he was a director) and (ii) the total number of meetings held by all committees of our Board on which she/he served (held during the period that such director served).
+Our Board held five meetings during fiscal year 2023.
+In fiscal year 2023, no member of our Board attended fewer than 75% of the aggregate of (i) the total number of meetings of our Board (held during the period for which she/he was a director) and (ii) the total number of meetings held by all committees of our Board on which she/he served (held during the period that such director served).
 While the Company does not have a policy regarding directors' attendance at the annual meeting of stockholders, directors are encouraged to attend.
-All of the directors then serving attended the 2022 annual meeting of stockholders.
+80% of the directors then serving attended the 2023 annual meeting of stockholders.

 Periodically throughout the year, the non-employee directors meet in executive session without members of management present.
-In accordance with our Corporate Governance Guidelines, the independent directors meet in executive session at least once a year.
 These meetings allow such directors to discuss issues of importance to the Company, including the business and affairs of the Company and matters concerning management, without any member of management present.